tekgourou/Cisco-FMC-API-user-context/README.md

   DESCRIPTION

   This python script will give you the ability to manually add or delete a user to IP passive mapping in Cisco FMC.
 All now mapping will    be safe in a DB call db_users_fmc.'YOUR-DOMAIN-NAME'.json.
+This script leverage the user agent API use by the Cisco Terminal Services (TS) Agent.

   VARIABLES TO MODIFY BEFORE RUNNING THE SCRIPT